close

 Could you give up your daily coffee, weekly takeaway, or sweet treats for Lent?
 Whatever you decide to give up, you might be surprised at the money you save and how it can be used to do good.

-Young girl sat with legs crossed smiling and holding chicken eggs
+Young girl smiling and holding a chicken

 The difference your lent savings can make